 Personal Privacy

-- 1. We recommend setting your profiles on social networking sites so that only those individuals whom you have provided access to may see your personal information. - 2.
-We recommend evaluating photos of yourself that are posted to these sites and "un-tagging" photos that depict you in what may be construed as compromising situations.
+1. We recommend setting your profiles on social networking sites so that only those individuals whom you have provided access to may see your personal information.

 Division of Health Sciences, Business Technology, Public Health and Safety Respiratory Care Program